orangeduck/mpc/README.md

 mpc_parser_t *mpca_grammar(int flags, const char *grammar, ...);
 ```

-This takes in some single right hand side of a rule, as well as a list of any of the parsers it refers to, and outputs a parser that does exactly what is specified by the rule.
+This takes in some single right hand side of a rule, as well as a list of any of the parsers referenced, and outputs a parser that does what is specified by the rule.
+The list of parsers referenced can be terminated with `NULL` to get an error instead of a crash when a parser required is not supplied.

 * * *